UCSD-ECEMAE-148/Markdown-Instructions/10-UCSD-Robocar-ECE-&-MAE-148/10doc.md

 >
 > ex:
 >
-> WARNING: The directory \'/home/jetson/.cache/pip/http\' or its parent
+> WARNING: The directory '/home/jetson/.cache/pip/http' or its parent
 > directory is not owned by the current user and the cache has been
 > disabled.
 Please check the permissions and owner of that directory.
 If
-> executing pip with sudo, you may want sudo\'s -H flag.
+> executing pip with sudo, you may want sudo's -H flag.
 >
-> WARNING: The directory \'/home/jetson/.cache/pip\' or its parent
+> WARNING: The directory '/home/jetson/.cache/pip' or its parent
 > directory is not owned by the current user and caching wheels has been
 > disabled. check the permissions and owner of
 >
 > that directory.
-If executing pip with sudo, you may want sudo\'s -H
+If executing pip with sudo, you may want sudo's -H
 > flag.
 >
 > If pip breaks for some reason, you can reinstall it with the following